Internet Control Message Protocol: Technical details

 ICMP is part of the Internet protocol suite as defined in RFC 792.
 ICMP messages are typically used for diagnostic or control purposes or generated in response to errors in IP operations (as specified in RFC 1122).
 ICMP errors are directed to the source IP address of the originating packet.

 For example, every device (such as an intermediate router) forwarding an IP datagram first decrements the time to live (TTL) field in the IP header by one.
 If the resulting TTL is 0, the packet is discarded and an ICMP time exceeded message is sent to the datagram's source address.

 Many commonly used network utilities are based on ICMP messages.
 The traceroute command can be implemented by transmitting IP datagrams with specially set IP TTL header fields, and looking for ICMP time exceeded in transit and destination unreachable messages generated in response.
 The related ping utility is implemented using the ICMP echo request and echo reply messages.

-ICMP uses the basic support of IP as if it were a higher-level protocol, however, ICMP is actually an integral part of IP.
-Although ICMP messages are contained within standard IP packets, ICMP messages are usually processed as a special case, distinguished from normal IP processing.
+ICMP uses the basic support of IP as if it were a higher-level protocol; however, ICMP is actually an integral part of IP.
+Although ICMP messages are contained within standard IP packets, they are usually processed as a special case, distinguished from normal IP processing.
 In many cases, it is necessary to inspect the contents of the ICMP message and deliver the appropriate error message to the application responsible for transmitting the IP packet that prompted the ICMP message to be sent.

 ICMP is a network-layer protocol; this makes it a layer 3 protocol in the seven-layer OSI model.
 Based on the four-layer TCP/IP model, ICMP is an internet-layer protocol, which makes it a layer 2 protocol in the Internet Standard RFC 1122 TCP/IP four-layer model or a layer 3 protocol in the modern five-layer TCP/IP protocol definitions (by Kozierok, Comer, Tanenbaum, Forouzan, Kurose, Stallings).

 There is no port number associated with an ICMP packet, as these numbers are associated with protocols in the transport layer above, such as TCP and UDP.